What Happens When You Don't Sleep

 - Don’t Eat Before Bedtime - Have you ever tried to sleep on a full stomach?
 It’s pretty uncomfortable.
 Avoid heavy foods before bed so your stomach doesn’t have to digest while you sleep.

 - Tailor Your Bedding - This is a huge one!
 We don’t realize how vital our sheets are to our quality of sleep.
-Consider switching to lightweight bamboo sheets.
-Our Cosy House Luxury Bamboo Bed Sheets are best sellers due to their breathability, softness, and natural antibacterial properties.
+Consider switching to lightweight bamboo viscose sheets.
+Our Cosy House Luxury Bed Sheets are best sellers due to their breathability, softness, and natural ability to stay fresher for longer.
 We’ve been told they’re better than cotton!

 We've gone ahead & enclosed a 10% off coupon below for you to use if you'd like to take the plunge and try out our sheets for yourself!
 To shop our collection & get 10% OFF Use the code 'BLOG10' at checkout.